This is the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 It's an absolute sad shame, but I've given people the history.

-At the time there were thirteen colonies.
+At the time, there were 13 colonies.

-Get them to all agree to rebel against the king, and to declare independence.
+Get them to all agree to rebel against the king and to declare independence.

 There were compromises necessary for that unity.

-Endowed by their creator with certain inalienable rights, among them life, liberty, pursuit of happiness.
+And in our founding document, the Declaration of Independence, all men are created equal, endowed by their creator with certain inalienable rights, among them life, liberty, pursuit of happiness.

-How many times I've quoted that?
+How many times I've quoted that, I can't remember.

-Snerdley would have resigned on the spot, even if I was trying to be funny.
+Snurdly would have resigned on the spot, even if I was trying to be funny.

-Um I've I've endeavored to go a little deeper into it, though, and explain how slavery has led us into some of the acrimony that we still have today, in that there are some people who won't forget it, who are still trying to capitalize on it and portray this country as though it is still in many ways no different than it was.
+I've endeavored to go a little deeper into it, though, and explain how slavery has led us into some of the acrimony that we still have today, in that there are some people who won't forget it, who are still trying to capitalize on it and portray this country as though it is still in many ways no different than it was.

 And I have argued with those people vehemently.